Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/New-AzNotificationHubAuthorizationRules.md

 Specifies the notification hub that the authorization rules will be assigned to.
 Notification hubs are used to send push notifications to multiple clients regardless of the platform used by those clients.
 Note that you must specify the name of an existing notification hub.
-The **New-AzureRmNotificationHubAuthorizationRules** cmdlet cannot create new notification hubs.
+The **New-AzNotificationHubAuthorizationRules** cmdlet cannot create new notification hubs.

 ```yaml
 Type: System.String